lamhq/tech-notes/pages/backend/python/syntax/oop/duck-typing.md

 ## Pros

-**Decoupling**: Objects don’t have to inherit from a common superclass, which make them flexible and decoupled.
+**Decoupling**: Objects don't have to inherit from a common superclass, which make them flexible and decoupled.

 **Flexibility**: objects of different types can be used interchangeably based on their behavior.
 This promotes modularity and extensibility in your code.